Lightfithay History, Family Crest & Coats of Arms

 Early History of the Lightfithay family

 This web page shows only a small excerpt of our Lightfithay research.
-Another 163 words (12 lines of text) covering the years 1303, 1301, 1571, 1602, 1675, 1643, 1668, 1730 and 1759 are included under the topic Early Lightfithay History in all our PDF Extended History products and printed products wherever possible.
+Another 102 words (7 lines of text) covering the years 1303, 1301, 1571, 1602, 1675, 1643, 1668, 1730 and 1759 are included under the topic Early Lightfithay History in all our PDF Extended History products and printed products wherever possible.